Help with funding

 Find out whether you are a home, EU or overseas student, as this affects which schemes you are eligible to apply for.
 Please note that these rules are different from those governing which category you belong to for paying fees.

-For more information, contact Welfare Services at our Ealing site, West London campus, on 020 8231 2573.
+For more information, contact Student Advice at our Ealing site, West London campus, on 020 8231 2573.

 The UK Government has confirmed that EU students enrolling in the 2017/18 and 2018/19 academic years will be eligible for the same funding and support as those in 2016/17.